 Expert Care: The Amy Azih Approach

-Amy Azih, PA-C, CAQ, brings over 12 years of experience as a Psychiatric Physician Assistant to the field of psychiatric weight loss.
+Amy Azih, PA-C, CAQ, brings over 12 years of experience as a Psychiatric counselor Assistant to the field of psychiatric weight loss.
 Her unique background positions her perfectly to understand the complex relationship between mental health and weight management.

 Amy’s approach centers on compassionate, evidence-based care that empowers patients throughout their weight loss journey.
 She recognizes that individuals dealing with psychiatric-related weight gain face unique challenges that require specialized understanding and support.